NBA Defends 'Freedom Of Speech' For Employees As China Moves To Block Games

 What is less clear is what impact the controversy may have on the future of the league's expansion into one of its most important international markets.

 "We will have to live with those consequences," Silver said of any potential repercussions.
-"It's my hope that for our Chinese fans and our partners in China, they will see those remarks in the context of now a three decade, if not longer, relationship. "
+"It's my hope that for our Chinese fans and our partners in China, they will see those remarks in the context of now a three-decade, if not longer, relationship. "

-In addition to the Chinese actions against the Rockets, China's state broadcaster CCTV has announced it won't air games between the Los Angeles Lakers and Brooklyn Nets scheduled to tipoff in two games this week beginning Thursday, the Associated Press reports.
+In addition to the Chinese actions against the Rockets, China's state broadcaster CCTV has announced it won't air games between the Los Angeles Lakers and Brooklyn Nets scheduled to tipoff in two games this week beginning Thursday, The Associated Press reports.

 The AP adds: